+47 51 95 80 00 info@workplacesafety.no

 Safe waste management and waste declaration of hazardous chemicals

 Waste management and waste declaration of hazardous chemicals require more than just sorting at source – they require careful planning, proper handling and clear documentation.
-Here we have gathered the basics you need to know about the safe handling and declaration of hazardous waste.
+Here we have gathered the basics you need to know about safe handling and declaration of hazardous waste.

 Why safe handling of chemical waste is important